Music Interface

 ```

-### Field Reference
+### 🧩 Field Explanations

-* `id`: unique track identifier
+* `id`: Unique identifier

-* `title`: track name shown in-game
+* `title`: Displayed title in-game

-* `author`: artist / composer
+* `author`: Author / Composer

-* `album`: album or collection name
+* `album`: Album or collection

-* `sound`: sound resource declared in `sounds.json`
+* `sound`: Sound resource declared in `sounds.json`

-* `cover`: cover image resource
+* `cover`: Cover image

-* `duration`: displayed duration, free text
+* `duration`: Displayed duration, free text field

-* every `id` must be unique
+* Each `id` must be unique

-* if you do not want to manage duration, you can leave it as an empty string
+* If you do not want to manage duration, you can leave it as an empty string

-## 5. Cover Images
+## 🖼️ 5.
+Covers

 Cover images must be placed here: